brett1cus/research-projects/ansible-molecule/instructions.md

 ## Proof of Concept instructions
 By following the steps outlined below, you should be able to complete an end to end test of a simple Ansible role.

-  1. To get everything installed, follow [these](https://molecule.readthedocs.io/en/stable/installation.html#install) instructions from molecules' official readthedocs site.
+  1. To get everything installed, follow [these](https://molecule.readthedocs.io/en/stable/installation.html#install) instructions from Molecules' official readthedocs site.

   2. We create a virtual environment that will contain all of Molecules' dependencies and then activate it.
 If for some reason you don't have virtualenv installed on your Centos box, you can run `sudo yum install python-virtualenv`.
 For this exercise we will use /opt for the virtualenv location and "molecule" for its name, but you can use whatever you prefer: